SPFOUR/Cake_Master_AI/README.md

 - Documents get categorize into recipes in a txt format and articles in a pdf format for ease of chunking as most recipes can be retrieved through html prints.
 Pdf files are trickier and requires pypdf tool.
 - When Gemini reaches its rate limits, the system will initiate a retry procedure for 3 attempts before displaying an error message.
 - If the user asked a question that is not cake related, the agent will tell the user that it has no information about the query.

+## Evaluations

+-The engine is strictly bounded by the source data that it was trained on, thus giving it a static knowledge basis.
+-The engine relies of app.py as the primary script, which makes the system have tight coupling.
+-The architecture relies on a linear single pass pipeline.
+(Query → Vector Search → LLM Prompt) -The system can also suffer from context fragmentation as the chunking process separates the documents into sections.
+For example, if a recipe is retrieved, instructions might get separated from their corresponding important ingredient lists across different vectors, resulting in incomplete context.
+-Using larger chunk numbers improves the search engine's result context.

+## Limitations

+-The LLM had a hard time loading and handling heavy pdf files.
+-Answers that should return a result ends with a no answer available response.
+-Gemini 2.5 Flash has a token limit.
+-Questions have to be very specific in order to retrieve the exact answer.
+  Ex: 'Give a cake that starts with A' will yield a no answer found response.